Innovia APM: History

 As the competing Crystal Mover system grew in popularity, Adtranz began developing a new, more aerodynamic model known as Innovia, which started testing in 1999.
 In addition to its sleeker appearance, the new Innovia people mover also offered greater speeds, tighter turns, full composite construction and a choice in end caps.
-The first Innovia people mover system delivered opened in 2005 at Dallas/Fort Worth International Airport.
+The first Innovia people mover system opened in 2005 at Dallas/Fort Worth International Airport.

 The technology transferred to Bombardier Transportation in 2001, which continued to sell both the newer Innovia APM 200 and the older CX-100 technology under the name Innovia APM 100.
-The last Innovia APM 100 system delivered was delivered in 2010).
+The last Innovia APM 100 system delivered was delivered in 2010.

 Amid the development of a third generation model, Bombardier decided to rebrand its entire automated transit system portfolio as Innovia.
 The two previous models became legacy systems and are no longer marketed to new customers, although existing customers can and do still order more vehicles as needed.
 The third and latest model is called the Innovia APM 300 system.
 It looks very similar to the original Innovia people mover (now called the Innovia APM 200 system), but is longer, more energy efficient and capable of 6-car train configurations.

 In November 2014, Bombardier signed a joint venture agreement with China's CRRC Nanjing Puzhen to manufacture and market Innovia APM and Innovia Monorail systems in the Chinese market.